mixmaxhq/role-based-email-addresses/README.md

 ## Contributing

 Please contribute.
-Just keep them in alphabetical order please.
+Just keep them in alphabetical order please (the "natural" order that calling `sort()` on the array would return).

 ## License